md685-njit/Assignment-2/cs690-a2-ask-the-code/HANDOUT.md

 ### Step 3.
 Search by words (45 minutes)

-Slide 45: keyword search, and what it misses.
+In lecture we covered keyword search, and what it misses.

 Write `search_words` in `askcode/search_words.py`.
 A chunk scores points for every question word it contains, and rare words score more than common ones.
 In this codebase,